Best holiday rental deals on Paxos Island

 Popular holiday rental amenities on Paxos Island

-This is the climate diagram on Paxos Island.
-This year, July will have higher average temperatures.
-Conversely, January is the coolest month on Paxos Island, with temperatures going under 5°.
-The rainiest month is July while the driest month is July.
+This is the climate diagram for Paxi.
+This year, July will have the highest average temperatures.
+Conversely, January is the coolest month on Paxos Island, with temperatures falling below 5°.
+The rainiest month is July, while the driest month is July.

 Grottoes and seafood await at your Paxos holiday letting